 The remaining states gradually introduced compulsory voting for at least their lower houses of parliament over the next two decades.
 The last state to fall into this pattern was South Australia, in 1942.
 Some elements of voluntary voting, however, remained until the 1980s.
 Aboriginal people were not compelled to enrol or vote in federal elections until 1984.
 Voting for the South Australian Legislative Council remained voluntary until 1985.

 For a long time, Australian electoral law has required eligible people to enrol themselves to vote and to update their details on the electoral roll if they moved address.
 While these requirements still exist, in July 2013, new ‘automatic enrolment’ laws came into effect.
-These gave the Australian Electoral Commission the power to enrol people that they believed to be eligible voters and to update their details on the roll, using data collected by other government agencies.
+These gave the Australian Electoral Commission the power to enrol people that it believed to be eligible voters and to update their details on the roll, using data collected by other government agencies.
 The Commission contacts individuals who are enrolled in this way to ask them to confirm their details.
-Due to this automatic enrolment process, the number of unenrolled eligible voters has fallen from ten per cent to six per cent since the 2013 election.
+Due to this automatic enrolment process, the number of unenrolled eligible voters has fallen from ten per cent to four per cent since the 2013 election.

 Over the past three decades, some commentators have claimed that Australian enrolment procedures are too lax and allow for fraudulent voting.
 The Coalition has been generally sympathetic to these claims and the Howard Government attempted several times to restrict enrolment.
 Its first reform, introduced via 1999 legislation, meant that Australians had to provide specific forms of identification (a passport or driver’s licence) or a written witness statement before they could enrol themselves and whenever they changed their enrolment details.
 These requirements still exist today for people who want to enrol themselves.

 The Howard Government’s second reform to electoral enrolment was less successful.
 In 2006, it amended federal electoral law so that, instead of having seven days to get on the electoral roll after the election writs were issued, no one could be added to the roll after the day of the writs.
 At the 2010 election, the Human Rights Law Resource Centre and GetUp! took a case to the High Court on behalf of about 100,000 Australians whose enrolments were not allowed under the new laws.
 The High Court declared the amendments unconstitutional, effectively reinstating the seven day enrolment period.
-GetUp! argued that the amendments meant many young people would have been disenfranchised, while Coalition parliamentarians argued that the large number of applications in the seven day period left too little time to check for fraudulent enrolments.
+GetUp! argued that the amendments meant many young people would have been disenfranchised, while Coalition parliamentarians argued that the large number of applications in the seven-day period left too little time to check for fraudulent enrolments.

 Until recently, federal electoral enrolment had to be completed using paper forms with written signatures.
 In 2010, the activist organisation GetUp! successfully ran a case to pave the way for electronic enrolment.
 In GetUp Ltd v Electoral Commission FCA 869, the Federal Court declared that an application for enrolment generated with an electronic signature was valid for the purposes of the Commonwealth Electoral Act.
 It is now possible to enrol via an electronic form on the Australian Electoral Commission’s website.